Allium paniculatum

-Allium paniculatum, common name pale garlic It is widely cultivated and is now naturalized in several places outside its native range.
+Allium paniculatum, common name pale garlic, is a species of monocot in the family Amaryllidaceae.
+It is widely cultivated and is now naturalized in several places outside its native range.

 Description

 Allium paniculatum produces several egg-shaped bulbs, each up to 1.5 cm across.
-No rhizomes.
+It has no rhizomes.
 Leaves are tubular and hollow, up to 35 cm long.
 Scape is round in cross-section, solid, up to 75 cm tall.
-Inflorescence is (despite the name of the species) an umbel with as many as 100 flowers.
+Inflorescence is (despite the name of the species referring to a panicle) an umbel with as many as 100 flowers.
 Flowers are bell-shaped, about 6 mm across; tepals white to lilac; pollen and anthers yellow.

 Taxonomy

 A. paniculatum is placed within section Codonoprasum, subgenus Allium.
-The species has been regarded as highly variable, with up to 30 taxa included in what has been referred to as the A. paniculatum complex, many of which are now regarded as separate species within the section, including Allium dentiferum, A. fuscum, A. oleraceum, A. pallens, and A. tenuiflorum.
+The species has been regarded as highly variable, with up to 30 taxa included in what has been referred to as the A. paniculatum complex, many of which are now regarded as separate species within the section, including Allium dentiferum, A. fuscum, A. galileum, A. oleraceum, A. pallens, and A. tenuiflorum.

 Many taxa from within the section have been incorrectly attributed to this species causing uncertainty regarding morphological diversity and geographic distribution.
-For instance the species has been described as widely spread through the whole Euro-Mediterranean and Irano-Turanian areas, as well as in North Africa.
-However the type specimen comes from Ukraine ad South Russia.
+For instance, the species has been described as widely spread through the whole Euro-Mediterranean and Irano-Turanian areas, as well as in North Africa.
+However, the type specimen comes from Ukraine and South Russia.